TL;DR, the short version:

 The honest answer: sometimes yes, often no, and the gap between those outcomes is wider than most homeowners expect.

-Here’s what the data actually shows about when DIY makes sense and when it doesn’t.
+Here’s what actually decides whether DIY makes sense, and when it doesn’t.

-The National Association of Home Builders (NAHB) tracks repair quality data through its residential survey programs.
-Their data shows that DIY repairs in moisture-exposed areas (bathrooms, exterior windows, decks) are the most likely to require professional remediation within three years.
+The pattern we see in the field, year after year, is consistent: DIY repairs in moisture-exposed areas (bathrooms, exterior windows, decks) are the most likely to need a professional redo.
 In a region like San Diego, where the marine layer adds a background humidity load that cycles through caulk and wood seals faster than inland climates, that failure window compresses.

 Drywall repair with texture matching

 A small drywall hole is genuinely DIY-friendly.
-A drywall repair in a room with orange peel, knockdown, or skip trowel texture is a different job.
-Angi’s 2024 data puts the correction rate for texture-matched drywall repairs at 38% — meaning more than one in three attempts required a pro to redo the work.
+A drywall repair in a room with orange peel, knockdown, or skip trowel texture is a different job, and it’s one of the repairs we most often get called to redo.

 Tile installation and repair

-Tile has a 44% correction rate in Angi’s data, making it the most-botched DIY category among common home repairs.
+Tile is one of the most-botched DIY categories among common home repairs.
 The failure modes are predictable: insufficient thinset coverage (tile sounds hollow, then cracks), wrong grout type for the application (sanded grout used at the tub-to-tile junction, where it cracks within a year), or failure to account for substrate movement (tile installed directly over uncoupled substrate that shifts and cracks).

 Door and window adjustment

-Door sticking is one of the most common handyman calls in San Diego County, and it’s also one of the most-attempted DIY repairs with a meaningful failure rate (31% per Angi).
+Door sticking is one of the most common handyman calls in San Diego County, and it’s also one of the most-attempted DIY repairs that goes wrong.
 The reason is misdiagnosis.
 Most homeowners plane the sticking edge when the real cause is a hinge that needs adjustment, a strike plate that needs moving, or seasonal wood movement that only requires awareness, not material removal.

 The cost math when DIY goes wrong

-NAHB’s residential data shows that professional correction of a failed DIY repair costs, on average, 1.3 to 2.1 times what the job would have cost if hired out to begin with.
-The range reflects the job type: a failed paint job in a bedroom might add 30–50% (scrape, re-prime, repaint).
-A failed tile installation in a shower that led to water damage behind the wall can add 200–400% when demolition and substrate repair are factored in.
+Correcting a failed DIY repair almost always costs more than the job would have cost done right the first time, because a pro has to undo the failure before fixing the original problem.
+How much more depends on the job type.
+A failed paint job in a bedroom adds the cost of scraping, re-priming, and repainting.
+A failed tile installation in a shower that led to water damage behind the wall can multiply the cost several times over once demolition and substrate repair are factored in.

 For San Diego, three cost categories are worth understanding:

 Texture and finish failures affect home value.
-NAR (National Association of Realtors) survey data consistently shows that visible DIY repairs — mismatched textures, uneven caulk lines, off-angle TV mounts — reduce buyer confidence and often result in inspection-related price negotiations.
-Homes with documented professional repair work sell for 2–5% more than comparable homes with visible amateur repairs, according to NAR’s 2024 homebuyer survey.
+Visible DIY repairs, mismatched textures, uneven caulk lines, and off-angle TV mounts reduce buyer confidence and often result in inspection-related price negotiations.
+Buyers read amateur repair work as a sign of deferred maintenance elsewhere, and that perception shows up in the offer.

 California permit requirements homeowners frequently miss